 Both solutions can bring incremental gains separately but you can also combine the two in one simple setup with OKO.
 Our Header Bidding solution enables you to run both auctions, maximizing the bids for each impression without compromising ad performance.
 Find out more here.

 Consider who performs well in Q4

 SSPs and networks can perform differently during Q4 than they do for the other 9 months of the year.
 Amazon demand is a good example, but demand partners with demand for B2C retargeting also do well.
-Be sure you are assessing opportunities based on seasonal performance not just their year round averages.
+Be sure you are assessing opportunities based on seasonal performance and not just their year-round averages.

 Don’t undersell your inventory